Ram (director): Career

 In 2014, Ram started filming his next project Taramani that deals with contemporary relationships.
 The movie was released on 11 August 2017 garnering rave reviews from both audiences and critics and becoming a box-office hit.
 The movie was a box office hit and was re-released later.
 Taramani was also screened at the International film festival Rotterdam in their House on Fire section.

 In 2016, Ram started shooting for the next film titled Peranbu starring Mammootty and Thanga Meengal fame, Sadhana.
 The movie had its world premiere at 47th International film festival Rotterdam.
 It was recommended as one of must watch 20 films at IFFR 2018 by VPRO, a Netherlands-based leading publication company.
 Peranbu was nominated for the NETPAC Award and also for the Audience award.
 The film secured 20th position based on the voting of the audience among 187 films competing for the Audience Award category at IFFR 2018.
 It was the only Indian film to be in the top 20 in the Audience Award category at Rotterdam.
 Peranbu was officially selected for and will have its Asian premiere at the 21st Shanghai International Film Festival 2018.
 The movie is slotted to release in August 2018.

 Ram was also part of a panel discussion at International film festival Rotterdam on Tamil cinema.

 He also acted in the protagonist's role in Mysskin's production, Savarakathi (2018).

 After recently having its screening at the famed Rotterdam and Moscow Film Festivals, critically-acclaimed director Ram's upcoming film Yezhu Kadal Yezhu Malai (2024), starring Nivin Pauly, Anjali and Soori in primary roles, has been selected to be screened at the Transilvania Film Festival.

-He later directed Paranthu Po (2025).
-Director Ram orchestrates this comedy of paternal compliance with a light touch and seamless musical accompaniment.
+He later on directed Paranthu Po (2025).